Ambience-Studios/ambience.css/.github/CONTRIBUTING.md

 1. Validate your HTML to ensure your problem is not caused by an error in your own code.
 2. Use the Github issue search - To check if the issue has already been reported.
 3. Check if the issue has been fixed - try to reproduce it using the latest `main` branch in the repository.
-4. Isolate the problem - Isolate he error to one area of your code.
+4. Isolate the problem - Isolate the error to one area of your code.

 A good bug report shouldn't leave others needing to ask for more information.
 Please try to be as detailed as possible in your report.
 Follow the [issue templates](https://github.com/Ambience-Studios/ambience.css/issues/new/choose).

 ## Feature requests

 All feature requests are welcome.
-But take a momennt to sit down and think.
-To find out whether your idea fits with the scope and aims of the project.
+But take a moment to sit down and think, to find out if your idea fits with the scope and aims of this project.
 Its up to **you** to make a strong case to convince the project's developers of the merits of this feature.

 ## Pull requests